Ronnie Wilson, co-founder of The Gap Band, dies

 “He traveled the world, but he also gave life to multi-millions of people — not just his children.
 He gave life to everyone.
 Love was a part of his life, and music was love to him, so when you listen to the music he produced and the music he introduced to the world, it was millions.
 He actually birthed a lot of us.”

-The GAP Band story is a Tulsa story.
-Brothers Ronnie, Robert and Charlie Wilson, sons of a Pentecostal minister, started performing here in 1967 when they formed a group along with Tuck Andress of Tuck and Patti Fame, according to a bio on gapband.com.
+The Gap Band story is a Tulsa story.
+Brothers Ronnie, Robert and Charlie Wilson, sons of a Pentecostal minister, started performing here in 1967 when they formed a group along with Tuck Andress of Tuck and Patti fame, according to a biography on gapband.com.

-The GAP Band got its name from streets — Greenwood, Archer, Pine — in the brothers’ hometown.
+The Gap Band got its name from streets — Greenwood, Archer and Pine — in the brothers’ hometown.
 The Wilsons exported their Tulsa funk globally when seven consecutive albums reached the top 10 of the R&B chart in the 1970s and 1980s.
-The group’s 1982 album Gap Band IV produced two No. 1 R&B singles (“Early in the Morning,” “Outstanding”) and “You Dropped a Bomb on Me,” which, like “Early in the Morning,” achieved success on the pop chart.
+The group’s 1982 album Gap Band IV produced two No. 1 R&B singles — “Early in the Morning” and “Outstanding” — and “You Dropped a Bomb on Me,” like “Early in the Morning,” achieved success on the pop chart.

-The GAP Band’s first album, Magician’s Holiday, was crafted with Leon Russell’s Shelter Records, which had offices in Tulsa and in California.
-The GAP Band’s early adventures including opening for the Rolling Stones.
+The Gap Band’s first album, Magician’s Holiday, was crafted with Leon Russell’s Shelter Records, which had offices in Tulsa and California.
+The Gap Band’s early adventures included opening for the Rolling Stones.

 Charlie Wilson is the lone surviving brother from The GAP Band.
 Robert Wilson died in 2010.